Although a skeptic nowadays, Camlo was once fascinated by mysticism. He even contemplated becoming a professional fortune-teller.

 The pendulum is a tool for tapping into the subconscious, which is much more knowing than the conscious mind.
 That's why it's often said that we know much more than we think we do.

 Because the pendulum has nothing to do with witchcraft, supernaturalism, or mysticism, mastering it requires no special talent.
-It's a resource anybody can use to help recover mislaid objects, resolve financial difficulties, reveal the gender of an unborn child, determine an unrecorded time of birth, and much more.
+It's a resource anybody can use to help recover mislaid objects, resolve financial difficulties, reveal the sex of an unborn child, determine an unrecorded time of birth, and much more.

 What Is the Best Pendulum for Divination or Dowsing?

 For questions that require a simple "yes" or "no," any object looped through a cord or chain of some type can serve as a pendulum—even a key dangled on a length of string.
 But you'll need a more delicate object to get detailed answers, like an unknown time of birth or ways to raise funds during a financial crisis.
 It’s then that the pendulum has to respond to more subtle reflexes.

 A pendulum should weigh about 20 grams (0.7 oz), and be attached to a chain of between 10 and 20 cm (4 to 8 inches).
 Because of its neutral magnetic character, brass is a good choice of material.

 How to Get Accurate Results With the Pendulum